ECC-Project-Group/ExeterCourseMap/README.md

 - Run `npm run build` and `npm run start` to mimic an optimized Next.js application.

 Ensure the application works in both stages before committing to the main branch.

-## Husky

-Exeter Course Map uses Husky to ensure all files are correctly linted and formatted before committing.
-Please pay close attention to any warnings it may output; this is vital to ensuring clean, consistent code.